Policy Learning with Observational Data: Upper Bounds

 We start our analysis by characterizing concentration of an ideal version of the objective in \eqref{eq:estimator} based on the true influence scores $\Gamma_i$, rather than doubly robust estimates thereof:

-The advantage of studying concentration of the empirical process \smash{$\tA_n(\pi) - A_n(\pi)$} over the set $\pi \in \Pi_n$ is that it allows us, for the time being, to abstract away from the specific machine learning methods used to obtain \smash{$\hA_n(\pi)$}, and instead to focus on the complexity of empirical maximization over the class $\Pi_n$.
+The advantage of studying concentration of the empirical process \smash{$\tA_n(\pi) - A_n(\pi)$} over the set $\pi \in \Pi_n$ is that it allows us, for the time being, to abstract away from the estimation tools used to obtain \smash{$\hA_n(\pi)$}, and instead to focus on the complexity of empirical maximization over the class $\Pi_n$.